What Is Invasion of Privacy?

 Intrusion Upon Seclusion

-Intrusion upon seclusion laws protect your right to privacy while in solitude or seclusion.
+Intrusion upon seclusion or intrusion of solitude laws protects your right to privacy while in solitude or seclusion.
 This right extends to you or your private affairs.
 The perpetrator could be a snooping peeping tom or voyeur.

 For example, it is an invasion of privacy for your neighbor to do the following: